Breast-conserving surgery (BCS) is a part of a treatment plan for breast cancer. It is also known as lumpectomy or a partial mastectomy.

 - You have a history of scleroderma, a group of diseases that harden the skin and other tissues and make healing after lumpectomy difficult.

-- You have a history of systemic lupus erythematosus, a chronic inflammatory disease that can worsen if you undergo radiation treatments.
+- Because you have a history of systemic lupus erythematosus, a chronic inflammatory disease that can worsen if you undergo radiation treatments.

 - You have two or more tumors in different quadrants of your breast that cannot be removed with a single incision, which could affect the appearance of your breast.

-- You have previously had radiation treatment to the breast region, which would make further radiation treatments too risky.
+- Since you have previously had radiation treatment to the breast region, which would make further radiation treatments too risky.

 - You have cancer that has spread throughout your breast and overlying skin since a lumpectomy would be unlikely to eradicate cancer.